July 9, 2021

 The CPA also requires controllers and processors to contractually define their relationship.
 These contracts must include provisions related to, among other things, audits of the processor’s actions and the confidentiality, duration, deletion, and technical security requirements of the personal data to be processed.

 The CPA is enforceable by Colorado’s Attorney General and state district attorneys, subject to a 60-day cure period for any alleged violation until 2025 (in contrast to the 30-day cure period under the CCPA and VCDPA and the CPRA’s elimination of any cure period).
 Local laws are pre-empted and consumers have no private right of action.
-A violation of the CPA constitutes a deceptive trade practice for purposes of the Colorado Consumer Protection Act, with violations punishable by civil penalties of up to $2,000 per violation (with a “violation” measured per consumer and per transaction) with a maximum penalty of $500,000 for related violations.
+A violation of the CPA constitutes a deceptive trade practice for purposes of the Colorado Consumer Protection Act, with violations punishable by civil penalties of up to $20,000 per violation (with a “violation” measured per consumer and per transaction).
 The Attorney General or district attorney may enforce the CPA by seeking injunctive relief.